haresfaiez/haresfaiez.github.io/_posts/2016-07-22-UNIX-portability.markdown

 Software interoperability manifests itself all around us, HTML, TCP/IP, CORBA, …

 There should be an interface to be implemented, a protocol, or an adapter to use to expose the available functionality.
-UNIX offers through the pipe-and-filter style a great context to grow our tools with such a principle.
+UNIX offers, through the pipe-and-filter style, a great context to grow our tools with such a principle.

 An interoperable software component can be plugged in with other components without a ceremony.